 Under US law a copyright notice is not required to protect copyright.
 Photographers own the copyright to their work the instant they press the button.
-However a copyright notice has a purpose: indicate that a work is protected by copyright, identify the copyright owner and show the year of first publication.
+Nonetheless a copyright notice has several purposes: indicate that a work is protected by copyright, identify the copyright owner and show the year of first publication.

-Recommendation: include a properly formatted copyright notice on every page of your website that displays your images.
+Recommendation: include a properly formatted copyright notice on every page of your photography website.

 The presence of the notice prevents the defendant in an infringement lawsuit from claiming they did not realize the work was protected – the so-called “innocent infringement” defense which, if successful, can result in reduced damages for you.